eclipse-keyple/keyple-website/content/learn/user-guide/distributed-application.md

 ---
 ## How to use it

-1. In pre-requisite, read [Standalone Application Developer Guide]({{< relref "standalone-application.md" >}}) to understand the main concepts of Keyple in a standalone application.
+1. In pre-requisite, read [Standalone Application User Guide]({{< relref "standalone-application.md" >}}) to understand the main concepts of Keyple in a standalone application.
 2. Learn [main terms and concepts](#concepts) of the Keyple Distributed solution.
 3. Find your [usage mode](#usage-modes).
 This will help you to determine exactly which library and API to use.
 4. [Import](#download) into your project the libraries specified by your usage mode.